zoxpx/pxdocs/content/install-with-other/docker/how-to/volume-plugin.md

 ```

-Docker looks in its cache before sending the create request to Portworx.
+Docker looks in its cache before sending the request to create to Portworx.
 For this reason, we recommend to not mix-and-match create and delete operations with pxctl and docker.
 If a volume with the same name is created again, it is a No-op.

 #### Use of options in docker volume create